 - Consider having circuit breakers replaced with arc fault circuit interrupters (AFCIs).
 AFCIs provide enhanced electrical fire protection by detecting dangerous arcing conditions, which are caused by damaged, overheated or stressed electrical wiring or devices.

 - Test home-safety devices monthly.
 Use the “test” buttons to check that GFCIs, AFCIs and smoke alarms are working properly.

-For more resources and tips to keep your loved ones safe, visit the resources for older adults section on the Electrical Safety Foundation International (ESFI) website.
+For more resources and tips to keep your loved ones safe, visit the resources for older adults section [11/9/2017: Updated links on page except for this one, which is no longer available.] on the Electrical Safety Foundation International (ESFI) website.
 Among its online resources, ESFI provides a home fire safety checklist for older adults, which includes valuable information on smoke alarm maintenance, fire escape planning, electrical panels and heating equipment.